Chia-Network/chia-docs/docs/05block-validation/block-validation.md

 6. No transactions before INITIAL_TRANSACTION_FREEZE timestamp (this check has been removed).
 7. The generator root must be the hash of the serialized bytes of the generator for this block (or zeroes if no generator)
 8. Check the transactions generator reference list:
-- The generator_ref_list must be the hash of the serialized bytes of
+   * The generator_ref_list must be the hash of the serialized bytes of
-- the generator ref list for this block (or 'one' bytes [0x01] if no generator)
+   * the generator ref list for this block (or 'one' bytes [0x01] if no generator)
-- The generator ref list length must be less than or equal to MAX_GENERATOR_REF_LIST_SIZE entries
+   * The generator ref list length must be less than or equal to MAX_GENERATOR_REF_LIST_SIZE entries
-- The generator ref list must not point to a height >= this block's height
+   * The generator ref list must not point to a height >= this block's height
-- If we have a generator reference list, we must have a generator
+   * If we have a generator reference list, we must have a generator
-- Check that cost <= MAX_BLOCK_COST_CLVM
+   * Check that cost <= MAX_BLOCK_COST_CLVM
-- The CLVM program must not return any errors
+   * The CLVM program must not return any errors
-- Check that the correct cost is in the transactions info
+9. Check that the correct cost is in the transactions info
-9. Check additions for max coin amount
-Be careful to check for 64 bit overflows in other languages.
-This is the max 64 bit unsigned integer.
+10. Check additions for max coin amount (be careful to check for 64 bit overflows in other languages.
+This is the max 64 bit unsigned integer)
-10. Validate addition and removal merkle set roots.
+11. Validate addition and removal merkle set roots.
-11. The additions and removals must result in the correct filter.
+12. The additions and removals must result in the correct filter.
-12. Check for duplicate outputs in additions.
+13. Check for duplicate outputs in additions.
-13. Check for duplicate spends inside block.
+14. Check for duplicate spends inside block.
-14. Check if removals exist and were not previously spent. (coin_db up to the fork point + fork block + this_block).
+15. Check if removals exist and were not previously spent. (coin_db up to the fork point + fork block + this_block).
 Be careful with forks and with ephemeral coins (added and removed in same block).
-16a.
-Check that the total coin amount for added is <= removed.
+16. Check that the total coin amount for added is <= removed.
-15. Check that the assert fee sum <= fees, and that each reserved fee is non-negative.
+17. Check that the assert fee sum <= fees, and that each reserved fee is non-negative.
-16. Check that the fee amount + farmer reward < maximum coin amount.
+18. Check that the fee amount + farmer reward < maximum coin amount.
-17. Check that the computed fees are equal to the fees in the block header.
+19. Check that the computed fees are equal to the fees in the block header.
-18. Verify that removed coin puzzle_hashes match with calculated puzzle_hashes.
+20. Verify that removed coin puzzle_hashes match with calculated puzzle_hashes.
-19. Verify CLVM conditions.
+21. Verify CLVM conditions.
-20. Verify aggregated signature.
+22. Verify aggregated signature.